GRIDAPPSD/GOSS-GridAPPS-D/docs/source/api_docs/gov/pnnl/gridlabd/cim/CDPSM_to_GLM-GldNode.rst

 .. java:type:: static class GldNode
    :outertype: CDPSM_to_GLM

-   Helper class to accumulate nodes and loads all EnergyConsumer data will be attached to node objects, then written as load objects this preserves the input ConnectivityNode names TODO - another option is to leave all nodes un-loaded, and attach all loads to parent nodes, closer to what OpenDSS does
+   Helper class to accumulate nodes and loads.

+   All EnergyConsumer data will be attached to node objects, then written as load objects.
+This preserves the input ConnectivityNode names

+   TODO - another option is to leave all nodes un-loaded, and attach all loads to parent nodes, closer to what OpenDSS does

 Fields
 ------